Master of Arts International Social Sciences

 - certified photocopies of the original certificates showing school-leaving qualifications and any periods of study

 - information on how the programme of study will be financed

 - a photo

-(Periods of study should be documented as precisely as possible with relevant evidence, e.g. transcript etc. Please do not send original certificates!
+Periods of study should be documented as precisely as possible with relevant evidence, e.g. transcript etc. Please do not send original certificates!
 The documents remain in the possession of the university.
-Official translations of all foreign-language documents must be in German, except in the case of English or French documents.)
+Official translations of all foreign-language documents must be in German or Englisch.

 An application for admission can only be processed by the university when the necessary documents have been received in full.
 Hence the admissions procedure can only consider those applications for which the necessary documents have been submitted by the application deadline.
 Incomplete applications will not be processed.